3 Week Theater Intensive for Elementary

 The First Great Story, The Coming of the Universe, is an epic journey that began billions of years ago.
 Through hands-on experiments, visual charts, and a rich allegorical narrative, children are introduced to the universe with a sense of awe grounded in scientific understanding.
 Designed by Montessori, the story orients children to the vastness of the cosmos, reveals the laws that govern it, and places Earth within this grand context—opening the door to all fields of human knowledge and inquiry.

-She further urged educators to “give the child a vision of the whole universe,” reminding us that all things are connected and form a unified whole.
+Montessori urged educators to “give the child a vision of the whole universe,” reminding us that all things are connected and form a unified whole.

 This story comes to life through a cast of characters that includes Early Human families, a Roman family, families from the 1700s–1800s, and modern day, as well as personified elements of nature such as Mountains, Air, Water, Fire, Lichens, Flowers, and birds.
 Characters also include narrators, scientists, laws of the universe, states of matter, volcanoes, and more.